Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 \subsection{Agnostic Online Learning Under Mistake-Known Feedback Model}

-In this section we show that for the mistake-known feedback model the regret in the agnostic setting is always sub-linear by constructing a learner that attains the following regret upper bound.
+In this section we show that the regret in the mistake-known feedback model is always sub-linear by constructing a learner that attains the regret guarantee stated in Theorem~\ref{thm:agnostic_mistake_unknown}.
+Existing results for multi-class agnostic online learning imply a $\Omega(\sqrt{T \,\LDK })$ lower bound for hypothesis classes with single correct label \cite{daniely2015multiclass}.